David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 </button>
 ```

+Both example solutions contain visually hidden content, content that you should be aware needs to be there and content you as a designer should be contributing to.

 {% insettext %}
 Note we didn't need to include the word "button".
 The screen reader appends that content because of the implicit role of the `button` element.
 {% endinsettext %}

 If we had labeled the element as "Menu button", a screen reader would annoyingly announce it as "Menu button button".
-Navigating these subtle gotchas and conventions becomes second nature as you interact with a web document using a screen reader.
+Navigating these subtle gotchas and conventions becomes second nature as you interact with a web document more frequently using a screen reader.

 ## Testing designs for screen reader experience

-Of course, nothing beats testing your designs with someone who primarily accesses the web through assistive technologies like screen readers.
+Of course, nothing beats testing your designs with someone who primarily accesses the web through assistive technologies like a screen reader.
 However, familiarizing yourself with the accessibility tools available, how to use a screen reader, and understanding how the screen reader conveys non-visual content will help you make better informed content, layout, and behavioral design.

 I have written a concise onboarding guide for designers to [learn the bare minimum to start testing designs with VoiceOver](../how-to-get-started-with-voice-over).